Tornadoes of 2004: January

 3 tornadoes were confirmed in the U.S.

 February

 9 tornadoes were confirmed in the U.S.

+February 5

+6 tornadoes touched down on February 5, with the strongest being an F2, with a well-constructed home having visible damage on its roof.
+Hundreds of trees were uprooted or snapped, including 12" pine and cedar trees, with a large tree falling on a house.
+A fence was flattened, and a small barn was demolished.
+Other tornadoes include 2 tornadoes that produced no damage, and 2 F1 tornadoes that uprooted several trees, causing minor roof damage, and destroyed a utility shed.
+One tornado produced minor tree damage in Meadville to Georgetown, Mississippi.

 March

 46 tornadoes were confirmed in the U.S.

 March 4–5

 On March 4, a large storm system produced 29 tornadoes across Texas into parts of Oklahoma.
 In addition to the tornadoes, heavy rain caused flooding in the Plains and an unusual derecho produced heavy damage, primarily in Texas.

 March 27

 April

 125 tornadoes were confirmed in the U.S.

 April 7 (Ukraine)

 A strong F2 (possibly F3) tornado struck the towns of Velikaya Kostromka and Pervoye-Maya in Ukraine on April 7, killing one person and damaging or destroying 130 homes.

 April 14 (Bangladesh)

-A powerful tornado struck portions of North-Central Bangladesh, killing 111 and injuring nearly 1,500 others.
+A powerful tornado struck portions of North-Central Bangladesh, killing 111 and injuring nearly 1,500 others, making it the deadliest tornado worldwide of the year.

 April 20

 A powerful tornado struck the town of Utica, Illinois.
 It was part of an outbreak of 30 tornadoes that formed in eastern Iowa, northern Illinois, and northern Indiana in a short period of time.
 The Utica tornado caused the only fatalities.
 Another tornado struck the city of Joliet, Illinois, causing US$5 million in damage to the historic district in town.